-Off: This removes the walls entirely, so that the surface wraps around to the opposite edges like a vintage arcade game.
-On: The ball bounces off of the four walls as specified below.
+On: This removes the walls entirely, so that the surface wraps around to the opposite edges like a vintage arcade game.

-(Edge Bounce) Top/Bottom/Left/Right
+Edge Bounce Top/Bottom/Left/Right

 These four parameters control what happens when the ball hits each of the walls.
-They only apply if Edge Bounce is On
+They only apply if Edge Pass-Thru is Off.